 The Yeast of Herod.

 Jesus also warns against the yeast of Herod.
-It is very difficult to understand the reason Jesus makes this statement but we can give one reason to this.
+It is very difficult to understand the reason Jesus makes this statement making reference to Herod, but we can give one reason to this.

 People fear Herod greatly as a mighty ruler as of that time.
 He then used that opportunity to accumulate and store treasures for himself.
 So, Jesus is warning the disciples not to be carried by the things of this world either by their possession or lack of them.